gmac/graphql-stitching-ruby/README.md

 ```

 * The `@stitch` directive is applied to a root query where the merged type may be accessed.
 The merged type identity is inferred from the field return.
 * The `key: "id"` parameter indicates that an `{ id }` must be selected from prior locations so it may be submitted as an argument to this query.
-The query argument used to send the key is inferred when possible (more on arguments later).
+The query argument used to send the key is inferred when possible ([more on arguments](#multiple-query-arguments) later).

-Each location that provides a unique variant of a type must provide one stitching query per key.
+Each location that provides a unique variant of a type must provide at least one stitching query.
 The exception to this requirement are types that contain only a single key field:

 ```graphql
 type Product {